 For instance, although the Old Testament does not explicitly mention Christ, he is spoken of figuratively and allegorically.
 Abraham’s son Isaac and David are fulfilled in our Lord.
 The former represents Jesus who is the propitiation for our sins, while the latter prefigures our Lord’s victorious Davidic kingship and rule over all nations in the new and everlasting Kingdom of God.
 The Suffering Servant spoken of by the prophet Isaiah also foreshadows Christ in his passion and death.
 Moreover, the passage of the Israelites through the Red Sea, after God has miraculously parted it, is perceived to represent Baptism; the Holy Eucharist is seen to have been foreshadowed in the manna which comes down from heaven daily during the Israelites’ forty-year sojourn in the desert, after they have been liberated from slavery in Egypt.
 Noah’s ark prefigures the Church, and so on.

 Biblical typology is a literary device which the authors of the sacred texts were inspired by the Holy Spirit to use for communicating the fullness of God’s revelation and His plan of salvation in human history.
 Typology is a means by which God reveals Himself and His thoughts to us, so that we come to better understand what it is He desires we should know to fully relate to Him.
 By means of types, God intentionally captures our attention so that we focus on what they point towards.
-This way, we can come to see the consistency and continuation of His salvific plan and grasp its full spectrum with respect to human participation in salvation history until the end of time.
+This way, we can come to see the consistency and continuation of His salvific plan and grasp its import with respect to the salvation of souls.

 and they put dust upon their heads.